A chance for romance?

 She laughed softly and released her grip.

 She took a breath.
-Her face suddenly relaxed and her hand drifted up toward his face.
+Her face suddenly relaxed, and her hand drifted up to his face.
 She stroked his bearded chin.
 It looked like a week or so of growth, brown with streaks of red, blonde, and some white whiskers.
 Then, slowly, she rotated her hand and brushed his left cheek.
 Her eyes followed her fingers.
 It was oddly, powerfully, familiar.
 She hadn’t noticed her breathing had quickened, while at the same time she felt utterly at ease.

 His gaze was still locked to her eyes.
 He glanced up to her hair, which had a slight curl to it, a subtle sheen, and a deep auburn color.
 He slowly scanned the rest of her face, then her ears.
 Silver earrings adorned her earlobes.
 They look . . . wispy, he thought.
 He wondered if she’d made them herself.